BuberryWorldwide/hoang-an-poetry/2006/05-12-2006-in-the-heart-of-the-wild-red-moon.md

 ---
-title: "In The Heart Of The Wild Red Moon"
+author: Unknown
+categories: Poetry
 date: 05/12/2006
-categories: Poetry
 layout: post
+title: In The Heart Of The Wild Red Moon
 ---

 **In The Heart Of The Wild Red Moon**